 The flight training program includes detailed training and practice in all phases of flight on normal, abnormal and emergency procedures.
 IFR procedures training and practice is also included.
 An exceptionally detailed preflight inspection is covered on the first flight and is evaluated on each succeeding flight.
 You will learn about checking several key items that aren’t covered in the POH.

 The owner/pilot must be current and proficient in high-performance and complex airplanes for both VFR and IFR operations before enrolling in this course.
+The owner/pilot must provide the PA 46 airplane to be used for training.
 The insurance carrier for the owner must name Steve Shaner as additionally insured on the owner policy.
+A copy of proof of this insurance must be provided to Steve Shaner before starting the training.
 The owner/pilot will act as pilot in command on all of the flights.
+The owner/pilot must hold at least a valid U.S. private Pilot certificate or higher and hold an Instrument Airplane rating or ATP certificate.
+The owner/pilot must hold a current FAA Pilot Medical certificate and have the recency of experience necessary to legally carry passengers and act as PIC IFR.
+The owner Pilot must have a current flight review endorsement.
+The owner/pilot must be proficient in VFR and IFR flight as well as in High-Performance and Complex airplanes.
 The airplane must have all pertinent maintenance inspections and equipment checks current and be in good airworthy condition.
-Maintenance records on the aircraft must be presented to Steve Shaner at the beginning of the course.
+Maintenance records on the aircraft as well as the owner’s pilot certificate, FAA medical certificate, proof of U.S. citizenship and pilot logbook must be presented to Steve Shaner at the beginning of the course.
+Full course payment must be made at the beginning of the course.

 Three PA 46 training courses are offered at AAFT.
 Additional ongoing proficiency training is also available on an hourly basis.